Greenland Sailing Tour NSE-2

-Join the sturdy schooners Hildur or Opal for an amazing expedition where you explore the magnificent nature of Scoresby Sound fjord.
+Join the sturdy sailboat Donna Wood or schooner Opal for an amazing expedition where you explore the magnificent nature of Greenland in Scoresby Sound fjord.
 The fjord extends 350 km inland and offers spectacular scenery and tranquil surroundings.

 Day 1 (Wednesday)